yy1lab/Lyrics-Conditioned-Neural-Melody-Generation/README.md

-If you use our lyrics-melody dataset and lyrics embedding, please kindly cite our paper in the following:
-"Conditional LSTM-GAN for Melody Generation from Lyrics" available at https://arxiv.org/pdf/1908.05551.pdf (more details about lyrics-melody dataset and melody generation from lyrics)
+If you use our lyrics-melody dataset and lyrics embedding, please kindly cite our paper "Conditional LSTM-GAN for Melody Generation from Lyrics" available at https://arxiv.org/pdf/1908.05551.pdf (more details about lyrics-melody dataset and melody generation from lyrics)